wp-plugins/enhanced-tooltipglossary/readme.txt

 == Description ==

 Parses posts for defined glossary terms and adds links to the glossary term page containing the definition.
-The plugin also creates a tooltip containing the definition which is displayed when users mouseover the term in adition a glossary index is also created.
+The plugin also creates a tooltip containing the definition which is displayed when users mouseover the term in addition a glossary index is also created.

 **Use-Cases**